- Channels are price ranges that a stock or other investment trades within over a period of time.

 The chart above illustrates the key aspect of channels: They can reveal potentially important price levels, from a chart analysis perspective.

-The 2 significant price levels for a channel are the "floor" and the "ceiling."
+The 2 significant price levels for a channel are the "floor" or bottom price and the "ceiling" or top price.
 The floor can be thought of as a support level because the stock may have a tendency not to fall below the floor price.
 The ceiling can be thought of as a resistance level because the stock may have a tendency not to rise above the ceiling price.
 Chart users attribute these signals to the psychology of individual investors attaching significance to price points that are perceived as important.

 More specifically, if a stock price breaks through the ceiling of a channel and goes higher, this may be the beginning of a bullish move and might generate a buy signal.
 Alternatively, if a stock price breaks through the floor of a channel and goes lower, this may be the beginning of a bearish move and might generate a sell signal.
 These trading signals are the essence of a channel trading system.